androidx/androidx/docs/onboarding.md

 and commit management.
 If you want to learn more about `repo`, see the [Repo Command Reference](https://source.android.com/setup/develop/repo).

+NOTE The `repo` tool uses Git submodules under the hood, and it is possible to skip using the tool in favor of using submodules directly.
+If you prefer to use submodules, look for notes anywhere that `repo` is mentioned in this document.
+Submodule users can skip Workstation setup.

 ### Linux and MacOS {#setup-linux-mac}

 First, download `repo` using `curl`.